 Appeal Demand Letters

-When Medicare (Noridian) or other outside contractor (Comprehensive Error Rate Testing (CERT), Recover Auditor (RA), Zone Program Integrity (ZPIC) or the Supplemental Medical Review Contractor (SMRC)) determines that an overpayment has occurred, a Demand Letter is issued.
+When Medicare (Noridian) or other outside contractor (Comprehensive Error Rate Testing (CERT), Recover Auditor (RA), Unified Program Integrity Contractor (UPIC) or the Supplemental Medical Review Contractor (SMRC)) determines that an overpayment has occurred, a Demand Letter is issued.
 Providers are given 30 days from the Demand Letter date to reimburse the requested overpayment amount.

 - View the Appealing Demand Letters webpage for additional information regarding documentation needed when submitting a demand letter appeal and the different ways it can be submitted.